Find job opportunities

 Remember that it’s best to hand out your resume/application to the manager, otherwise it will probably end up in a drawer somewhere.
 Besides, meeting the manager is a chance to get an informal interview.
 If the timing wasn’t right, ask when the best time to come back would be.

 It may be wise to develop an application tracking system to stay on top of your job search—for example a simple Excel template where you’ll enter the date you applied for the position, the name of the company, the address, the phone number, the email, the name of the manager and the various stages of the recruitment process, if applicable (phone call, interview, follow up, etc.).
 If you responded to a job posted online, take a screenshot of the original offer or save the page.
-It’s important to stay organized in your job search because chances are, you will get no calls back… and then, suddenly, five calls for interviews on the same day!
+It’s important to stay organised in your job search because chances are, you will get no calls back… and then, suddenly, five calls for interviews on the same day!

 Use your network